JustSxm/SpotifyMigrator/README.md

 -   Transfer your liked songs in order from one account to another
 -   Transfer your playlists followed from one account to another
 -   Create a copy of your private playlists from one account to another
+-   Split your liked songs into multiple playlists

 <a name="requirement"/>